-You must be registered in advance (separately to your UCAS application) to take the assessment – the registration deadline is 15 October 2016.
+You must be registered in advance (separately to your UCAS application) to take the assessment – the registration deadline is Sunday15 October 2017.
 Your assessment centre must register you for the pre-interview assessment; you’re not able to register yourself.
 See the written assessments page for information about assessment centres and registration.

 Please note that your performance in the pre-interview assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.

 In addition to the pre-interview assessment, applicants who are invited to interview are required to take a College-set written assessment at interview at the following Colleges (see individual College websites for details): Churchill.

 Mature students (aged 21 or over) applying to one of the mature Colleges should refer to the relevant information about pre-interview assessments on the written assessments page.